-

 Deadbeat

 Doctor Hansel came into the waiting room.
 The lights were dim, and the chairs were vacant.
-Across the street, through the front window, he watched an old couple walk a small, orange dog.
+Across the street, through the front window, he watched an old couple walking a small, orange dog.
 They each wore yellow rain slickers.
 Their hoods were down.
-The old man bent down to tie a shoe, but the woman… — read more
+The elder man bent down to tie his shoe, but the woman… — read more